Ajith-Kumar-Nelliparthi/Machine-Learning-Projects/PCOS_Prediction/Readme.md

 ## Project Description
 The PCOS Prediction project aims to provide a machine learning model that predicts the likelihood of Polycystic Ovary Syndrome (PCOS) based on various user inputs.
 The application is built using Flask for the backend and serves a web interface for user interaction.

+## Dataset Overview
+Describe the columns and their data types.

+Example: The dataset includes the following columns:

+1. Country: The country of origin (Categorical).
+2. Age: Age of the individual (Numerical).
+3. BMI: Body Mass Index category (Categorical: Overweight, Normal, Underweight).
+4. Menstrual Regularity: Whether menstrual cycles are regular or irregular (Categorical).
+5. Hirsutism: The severity of excess body hair growth (Categorical).
+6. Acne Severity: Acne severity (Categorical).
+7. Family History of PCOS: Whether the individual has a family history of PCOS (Categorical: Yes/No).
+8. Insulin Resistance: Whether insulin resistance is present (Categorical: Yes/No).
+9. Lifestyle Score: A score reflecting lifestyle habits (Numerical).
+10. Stress Levels: Stress levels (Numerical).
+11. Urban/Rural: Whether the individual lives in an urban or rural area (Categorical).
+12. Socioeconomic Status: Socioeconomic status of the individual (Categorical).
+13. Awareness of PCOS: Whether the individual is aware of PCOS (Categorical: Yes/No).
+14. Fertility Concerns: Whether the individual has fertility concerns (Categorical: Yes/No).
+15. Undiagnosed PCOS Likelihood: The likelihood of having undiagnosed PCOS (Numerical).
+16. Ethnicity: Ethnic background (Categorical).
+17. Diagnosis: PCOS diagnosis outcome (Categorical: Yes/No).

 ## Repository Structure
 ```